Alfa Romeo 156: Overview

-Since the 156's introduction, various four cylinder engine configurations were available and included the Alfa Romeo Twin Spark engine (1.6 L - 120 PS, 1.8 L - 144 PS and 2.0 L - 155 PS) 16 valve models with variable valve timing, along with the straight-4 1.9 litre 8-valve 105 PS.
-The range also included a straight-5 2.4 litre 10-valve 136 PS JTD common rail turbodiesel engine.
-Until January 2002, the range-topping engine was the venerable 2.5 litre 24-valve Busso V6 - now with double overhead camshafts and four-valve heads - rated at 190 PS.
+Since the 156's introduction, various four cylinder engine configurations were available and included the Alfa Romeo Twin Spark engine (1.6 L - 120 PS, 1.8 L - 144 PS and 2.0 L - 155 PS) 16 valve models with variable valve timing, along with the straight-4 1.9-litre 8-valve 105 PS.
+The range also included a straight-5 2.4-litre 10-valve 136 PS JTD common rail turbodiesel engine.
+Until January 2002, the range-topping engine was the venerable 2.5-litre 24-valve Busso V6 - now with double overhead camshafts and four-valve heads - rated at 190 PS.

 Initially the 156 range was available with different options (packs) like a sport pack that included Blitz clothing, Momo leather interior and Recaro seats, it also included 16 in wheels, lowered suspension and leather-trimmed steering wheel and gear knob.
 The Lusso pack added with Momo's mahogany steering wheel and gear knob and for Nordic countries, a special winter pack consisting of fog lights, headlight washers, and heated seats was available.

-Starting from 1999 a five-speed Selespeed automated manual transmission was available as an option on the 2.0 litre Twin Spark version and a four-speed automatic Q-System on the 2.5 litre V6 version, the Q-system provided the option of using the car as a normal automatic or being able to shift manually with H-pattern, it has three automatic modes: city, sport and ice.
+Starting from 1999 a five-speed Selespeed automated manual transmission was available as an option on the 2.0-litre Twin Spark version and a four-speed automatic Q-System on the 2.5-litre V6 version, the Q-system provided the option of using the car as a normal automatic or being able to shift manually with H-pattern, it has three automatic modes: city, sport and ice.

-A significant addition to the 156 range came in 2000 with the introduction of the Sportwagon Station wagon or estate bodystyle.
+A significant addition to the 156 range came in 2000 with the introduction of the Sportwagon station wagon or estate bodystyle, debuting at the Geneva Motor Show.
 The new bodystyle was in development from 1998 by Stola under the project code '932 AF'.
 According to Stola's records the initial considered name was "Powerwagon".
 While not a core part of the company's range, estate versions of the Alfasud and 33 - the first to carry the name Sportwagon - were produced and a 75 Sportwagon was shown at Geneva, but became an early victim of the Fiat takeover.
 The Sportwagon was also available with Boge-Nivomat self-levelling hydropneumatic rear suspension.
 The Sportwagon was marketed as a lifestyle estate without large carrying capacity.
 The Sportwagon bodystyle filled a gap in the market that Alfa Romeo had distanced themselves from since the 33 SportWagon of the 1980s.

 In 2001 engines were upgraded to comply with the Euro III standards and were rated at 120 PS (1.6 L), 140 PS (1.8 L), 150 PS (2.0 L) and 192 PS (2.5 L).